JustlfC03/JustlfC03.github.io/_pages/about.md

 - *2021.09 - 2024.04*, The Chinese University of Hong Kong (Shenzhen), SRIBD Laboratory, advised by Professor [Changmiao Wang（王昌淼）](https://www.sribd.cn/teacher/505).

 # 🔥 News
+- *2026.06.02*: 🎉🎉 Our paper has been accepted by [NeuroImage](https://www.sciencedirect.com/journal/neuroimage)!
 - *2026.05.31*: 🎉🎉 Our paper has been accepted by [Pattern Recognition](https://www.sciencedirect.com/journal/pattern-recognition)!
 - *2026.05.22*: 🎉🎉 Our paper has been accepted by [Knowledge-Based Systems](https://www.sciencedirect.com/journal/knowledge-based-systems)!
 - *2026.05.08*: 🎉🎉 Our three papers have been early accepted by [MICCAI 2026](https://conferences.miccai.org/2026/en/)!